The Bankrate promise

-Most gamified products provide the user with some sort of objective—a final goalpost they need to reach to “win” the game.
+Most gamified products provide the user with some sort of objective — a final goal post they need to reach to win the game.
 Ultimately though, the power of gamification is in the reward.
-Whether it’s bragging rights that you beat a competitor, money or some sort of prize, dangling that carrot can help motivate consumers to “level-up,” keep achieving and, in the end, complete their goal (or, in many cases, the business’s goal).
+Whether it’s bragging rights that you beat a competitor, money or some sort of prize, dangling that carrot can help motivate consumers to “level-up,” or progress to next level, keep achieving and, in the end, complete their goal (or, in many cases, the business’s goal).

 America’s savings crisis

-For those in this no- or low-savings category, gamification may be able to help, motivating you to save and have fun while you’re at it.
-Unlike the traditional method of saving money—which takes time to yield results even as savings rates rise—a gamified experience instantly rewards you for your efforts.
+For consumers in this no- or low-savings category, gamification may be able to help, motivating them to save and have fun while they’re at it.
+Unlike traditional budgeting — which takes time to yield results even as savings rates rise — a gamified experience instantly grants rewards for consumers

 “The main action that happens in a gamified system is that they tend to be very focused on providing people with immediate positive reinforcement that repeats with every action the user makes,” says Gabe Zichermann, an author and gamification expert.